cern-eos/eos-manila/README.md

 $ git clone https://opendev.org/openstack/devstack
 $ cd devstack
 ```
-4. Copy "local.conf" file from /devstack/samples into the root folder.  "local.conf".
+4. Copy "local.conf" file from /devstack/samples into the devstack folder.

 ```
 $ cp samples/local.conf ./
 ```

-5. Add the following lines at the bottom of the local.conf just copied into the root directory of the devstack folder.
+5. Add the following lines at the bottom of the local.conf file just copied into the root directory of the devstack folder.

 ```sh
 enable_plugin manila https://github.com/openstack/manila